 Dividend income is recognized on the ex-dividend date.
-Dividend income is recorded net of foreign taxes withheld where recovery of such taxes is not assured.

 Distributions received from REIT investments may be characterized as ordinary income, capital gains, or a return of capital to the Fund based on information provided by the REIT.
 The proper characterization of REIT distributions is generally not known until after the end of each calendar year.
 As such, estimates may be used in reporting the character of income and distributions for financial statement purposes.